 No content, “Marc Lobliner” style figurehead and the forums are dying

 This is two-fold: Bodybuilding.com was founded on solid content (ironically, much of it about drugs, PH’s, and anabolics).
 They are simply no longer content champions.

 Meanwhile, their forums are dying.
 It seems like every good poster gets banned and every good thread gets deleted.
 This could all be for legal reasons, but it doesn’t matter to the consumers – content is king and Bodybuilding.com gave up that throne.
 And if “content is king”, then community is queen, and that throne is also being abdicated as we speak.

 Video killed the content star

-On the other end, the industry has definitely gone the way of the “micro-celebrity” — from Marc Lobliner to Mike Rashid to Rich Piana to CT Fletcher, and of course the famous bodybuilders out there.
+On the other end, the industry has definitely gone the way of the “micro-celebrity” — from Marc Lobliner to Christian Guzman to Rich Piana to CT Fletcher, and of course the famous bodybuilders out there.

 Bodybuilding.com of course had Jim Stoppani…… But we all know how that’s going (more on that below).

 Bodybuilding.com is proof that there’s clearly huge risk with having a celebrity figurehead, but you can’t deny the sheer power that Marc Lobliner and his 300,000+ YouTube Subscribers holds on TigerFitness.
 Bodybuilding.com doesn’t have that, and that loses you potential fans.

 Possibly getting ready for a sale or merger